damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

     |                   febaTrans214-run_110.inp

-In addition to the creation of the run directory structure and perturbed TRACE input deck, the script execution will also produce an info file.
+In addition to the creation of the run directory structure and perturbed TRACE input deck, the script execution will also produce an info file (from here on in will be called *prepro info file*).
 The info file is produced by default with the following naming convention:

     prepro-<tracin name>-<parlist name>-<dm name>-<sample_start>-<sample_end>.info